Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Abstract

 \section{Abstract}

-{We characterize the big Ramsey degrees of free amalgamation classes in finite binary languages defined by finitely many forbidden irreducible substructures, thus refining the recent upper bounds given by Zucker.
-Using this characterization, we show that the \fr limit of each such class admits a big Ramsey structure.
-Consequently, the automorphism group of each such \fr limit has a metrizable universal completion flow.}
+We characterize the big Ramsey degrees of free amalgamation classes in finite binary languages defined by finitely many forbidden irreducible substructures, thus refining the recent upper bounds given by Zucker.
+Using this characterization, we show that the \fr limit of each such class admits a strong big Ramsey structure, implying that the automorphism group of the \fr limit has a metrizable universal completion flow.